 Example 1: You have a home in North Carolina and live in North Carolina during the year, except when you take a four month vacation in Florida.
 You file the resident form for North Carolina.

-You are a Nonresident of a state if you did not live in that state at any time during the tax year, but you did receive income from that state because you:
+You are typically a Nonresident of a state for tax purposes if you did not live in that state at any time during the tax year, but you did receive income that is sourced from that state because you:

 - Worked in the state (but did not live there)

-- Received income as a beneficiary of an estate or trust from sources within the state
+- Received income as a beneficiary of an estate or trust that is sourced from the state

 Example 3: You live in South Carolina but you work in North Carolina for one week.
 You file the resident form for South Carolina and file the nonresident form for North Carolina.